Enrico Caruso: Metropolitan Opera

 Caruso and other members of the Metropolitan Opera visited San Francisco on tour in April 1906.
-The morning after an appearance as Don José in Carmen at the city's Grand Opera House, a strong jolt awakened Caruso at 5:13 AM on April 18th in his suite at the Palace Hotel.
+The morning after an appearance as Don José in Carmen at the city's Grand Opera House, a strong jolt awakened Caruso at 5:13 AM on April 18 in his suite at the Palace Hotel.
 He found himself in the middle of the San Francisco earthquake, which led to a series of fires that destroyed most of the city.
 The Met lost all of the sets, costumes and musical instruments that had been brought on tour, but none of the company members were harmed.
 There are innumerable stories about Caruso's experience in the earthquake, many of them contradictory, some of them implausible, and it has become difficult to separate fact from fiction.
 Caruso grabbed his autographed photo of President Theodore Roosevelt and ran from the hotel into the street.
 Supposedly, he composed himself enough to walk to the St. Francis Hotel, where he ordered breakfast.
 Charlie Olson, the broiler cook, served the tenor bacon and eggs.
 The disaster apparently did not adversely effect Caruso's appetite, as he cleaned his plate and tipped Olson $2.50.
 Eventually, Caruso was successful in fleeing the burning city, first by boat and then by train, using his autographed photo of the President as a form of identification.
 "Give me Vesuvius" he said, when asked later about the experience.
 Caruso vowed never to return to San Francisco and he kept his word.

 In November 1906, Caruso was arrested and charged with allegedly pinching the buttocks of a woman in the monkey house of New York's Central Park Zoo.
-Caruso claimed a monkey did the bottom-pinching.
-Although evidence was soon uncovered which proved Caruso had almost certainly been framed (the victim gave a false address, never appeared in court and knew the arresting officer who previously made similar charges against men in the monkey house), he was found guilty and fined ten dollars.
-The incident received extensive newspaper coverage, and some members of New York's opera-going high society were initially outraged.
-However, the affair was soon forgotten, and Caruso's popularity was unaffected.
+Caruso claimed a monkey did the bottom-pinching and evidence was soon uncovered which proved the tenor had almost certainly been framed (the victim gave a false address, never appeared in court and knew the arresting officer who previously made similar charges against men in the monkey house).
+Nevertheless, Caruso was found guilty and fined ten dollars.
+The incident received extensive newspaper coverage and some members of New York's opera-going high society were initially outraged.
+However, the affair was soon forgotten and Caruso's popularity was unaffected.
 Caruso's fan base at the Met was not restricted, however, to the wealthy; he enjoyed an immense following among New York's half million Italian immigrants and middle classes, who eagerly paid to hear him sing and purchased his records.